Sarthak-Shaurya/QML/README.md

 python plot_qvision.py      # Generates 'quantum_vision.png'
 python train_hybrid.py      # Runs the Left vs. Right binary classification
 ```
-### B. Running the 10-Class Cloud Benchmark (Authors' Baseline)
+### B. Running the 10-Class Cloud Benchmark

 This section replicates the core sequence-learning phase (Phase B) of the ICASSP 2021 benchmark.
 It utilizes a classical Recurrent Neural Network (Bi-LSTM with Softmax Attention) to classify the 4-channel quantum spatial tensors extracted during Phase A.

 #### 1. Download the Preprocessed Quantum Tensors
-To avoid exceeding GitHub's file size limits, the preprocessed quantum dataset (`.npy` files) is not hosted directly in this repository.
+To avoid exceeding GitHub's file size limits, the massive preprocessed quantum dataset (`.npy` files) is hosted externally.

-* Download the preprocessed dataset from the original authors' repository [here](https://github.com/huckiyang/QuantumSpeech-QCNN).
+* Download the preprocessed dataset archive from our Google Drive **[here](https://drive.google.com/file/d/1hdu2px3-bTp2C1JJ62irI62o60f99iLy/view?usp=sharing)**.
-* Extract the dataset and place the `.npy` files into the `step2_hybrid_asr/authors_baseline/data/` directory.
+* Extract the archive and place the `.npy` files directly into the `step2_hybrid_asr/baseline/data/` directory.

 #### 2. Patch the Legacy Code for Modern TensorFlow (2.14+)
 The original authors' code was written for an older version of Keras.
-Before running the training pipeline, you must apply the following hotfixes to update the optimizer arguments and model saving formats:
+Before running the training pipeline, you must apply the following hotfixes to update the optimizer arguments and model-saving formats:

 ```bash
 cd step2_hybrid_asr/baseline